Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Applications

 The result follows immediately from Corollary \ref{cor: 2 sample limit} and the discussion that follows it.

-\begin{remark}[Comparison to classic Wasserstein testing] Over the last two decades, OT distances have been considered for both one-sample goodness-of-fit tests \cite{delbarrio2005,hallin2021multivariate} and two-sample testing \cite{ramdas2017}.
-These works provide critical values for the tests only for $d=1$ due to the lack of a multivariate limit distribution theory for $\mathsf{W}_p$.
-Here, we showed that adopting the SWD as the figure of merit for testing overcomes this bottleneck. \end{remark}
+\begin{remark}[Comparison to classic Wasserstein testing] OT distances have been\\ previously considered for both goodness-of-fit \citep{delbarrio2005,hallin2021multivariate} and homogeneity \citep{ramdas2017} testing.
+These works could only provide critical values for the tests only when $d=1$ due to the lack of a multivariate limit distribution theory for $\mathsf{W}_p$.
+Here, we showed that adopting SWD as the figure of merit for testing overcomes this bottleneck. \end{remark}